semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 ---
-slug: cloud-scanning
+slug: managed-scanning
 title: Add repositories to Semgrep in bulk (beta)
 hide_title: true
-description: Semgrep cloud scanning provides an alternative to CI-based workflows.
+description: Semgrep managed scanning provides an alternative to CI-based workflows.
 It enables you to add repositories to your Semgrep org in bulk without changing your CI workflows.
 tags:
   - Deployment
   - Semgrep AppSec Platform